phaubertin/jinue/doc/syscalls/destroy.md

 ## Description

-Close a descriptor and destroy the kernel object to which it refers.
+Destroy the kernel object to which a descriptor refers.

 In order to use this function, the owner descriptor for the resource must be specified.
 The owner descriptor is the descriptor that was specified in the